BestBuyAPIs/api-documentation/source/includes/search/_index.md

 }
 ```

-To search based on review criteria you can use the `customerReviewAverage` and/or the `customerReviewCount` attributes.
+To search for products based on customer review criteria, you can use the `customerReviewAverage` and/or the `customerReviewCount` attributes.
 You can also limit the product information returned using our `show` functionality. *HINT: You can specify additional attributes in your search or to be included in the response document for most attributes in the Products API.*

 In this example, we are searching for all products that have a customer review average greater than four and a customer review count greater than 100.
 In addition, we are limiting the product information returned to customer review average, customer review count, name and sku, and forcing a format of json (default is xml when using the Products API).